Overview

 Signs and symptoms of rectal cancer include:

-• A change in bowel habits, such as diarrhea, constipation or more-frequent bowel movements
+• A change in bowel habits, such as diarrhea, constipation or a more-frequent need to pass stool.

 When to see a doctor

-Make an appointment with your doctor if you have any persistent symptoms that worry you.
+Make an appointment with your doctor or other healthcare professional if you have any symptoms that worry you.

 Get the latest colon cancer help and advice from Mayo Clinic delivered in your inbox.